Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Add a TLS Issuer

 To secure our gateways we want to define a TLS issuer for TLS certificates.
+We will use letsencrypt, but you can use any supported by cert-manager.

 ```